Academic Standards & Requirements

-Engagement experiences must be pre-approved by the HAC Community Engagement subcommittee to count for program requirements.
+Engagement experiences must be pre-approved by the Honors Community Engagement Committee to count for program requirements.

 The Honors Capstone Project

 The Honors Capstone complements and enhances the student’s intellectual and/or creative scholarship at the end of his or her course of study at the university.
-The Honors Capstone is generally linked with another academic or creative project, such as a thesis or senior project in the major, or a major capstone course.
-Students may pursue their capstone in their major, minor, or as an interdisciplinary project with approval of an identified faculty advisor and the relevant sponsoring departments.
+The Honors Capstone is based on a significant academic or creative project, such as a thesis or senior project in the major, or a major capstone course.
+Students may pursue their capstone in their major, minor, or as an interdisciplinary project with approval of an identified faculty mentor.

-The Honors Capstone involves two components: a written critical reflection and a public oral defense.
-The written reflection may be completed as an independent preface or conclusion, or may be incorporated into the student’s project or paper.
-The oral defense is typically completed through a student symposium presentation at the RWU Student Academic Showcase (SASH).
-Both components of the Honors Capstone are evaluated by designated faculty including the student’s primary capstone advisor and members of the Honors Advisory Council, as evidence of the student’s satisfactory completion of the Honors Program graduation requirements.
+The Honors Capstone involves three components: the capstone project itself, a written critical reflection and a public oral presentation.
+The written reflection supplements the student’s project or paper.
+The oral presentation is typically completed at the RWU Student Academic Showcase (SASH).
+The Honors Capstone is evaluated by designated faculty including the student’s capstone mentor and members of the Honors Advisory Council, as evidence of the student’s satisfactory completion of the Honors Program graduation requirements.